thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 ```

 #### Log Transformation for the Target Feature
-Since the distribution of Premium Amount is highly skewed, we will use log transformation for the data preprocessing step.
+Since the distribution of Premium Amount is highly skewed, we will use a log transformation for the data preprocessing step.

 This transformation helps models like Ridge, Lasso, LightGBM, XGBoost work better with:
 - Smoother gradients and easier optimization: Models like XGBoost work by minimizing a loss function (e.g., RMSE).
 During training, they calculate gradients (how much error to correct at each step).
 If the target has extreme values (huge premiums vs tiny premiums), the model's gradients become unstable — it struggles to balance between small and very large prediction errors.
-The log transformation compress those extreme values.
+The log transformation compresses those extreme values.
 The differences between low and high premiums are reduced.
 Then, gradients are smaller and more stable, making optimization smoother and faster.
 - Reduced influence of outliers: Without transformation, a few very high premium customers dominate the loss.
 XGBoost or Ridge Regression will be forced to fit these extreme points, possibly hurting performance for the majority of normal customers.
 The log transformation shrinks large values.
 Outliers matter less.
 Then, the model focuses on fitting the bulk of customers better.